Electoral district: Apportionment and redistricting

 Apportionment is the process of allocating a number of representatives to different regions, such as states or provinces.
 Apportionment changes are often accompanied by redistricting, the redrawing of electoral district boundaries to accommodate the new number of representatives.
 This redrawing is necessary under single-member district systems, as each new representative requires their own district.
-Multi-member systems, however, vary depending on other rules.
-Ireland, for example, redraws its electoral districts after every census while Belgium uses its existing administrative boundaries for electoral districts and instead modifies the number of representatives allotted to each.
+In multi-member district systems, district boundaries do not have to redrawn when allocating a fair number of seats to a geographical area.
+Ireland, for example, redraws its electoral districts after every census and also adjusts the number of seats in districts periodically, while Belgium uses its existing administrative boundaries for electoral districts and instead only modifies the number of seats allotted to each.
 Israel and the Netherlands are among the few countries that avoid the need for apportionment entirely by electing legislators at-large.

-Apportionment is the process by which seats in a congressional body are allocated amongst constituencies entitled to representation such that each district receives seats in proportion to its population.
+Apportionment is the process by which seats in a congressional body are allocated amongst voters entitled to representation such that each area receives seats in proportion to its population.
 It is generally done on the basis of population.
-Apportionment aims to fairly represent all voters through a principle of proportionality; however this is often difficult as proportions can be fractions whilst seats cannot be, and governments may be unable to quantify the precise number of actual voters.
+Apportionment aims to fairly represent all voters through the use of the same ratio of voters to member.
+However this is often difficult as the limited number of seats creates a "stepped" mathematical progression; governments are unable to know the number of voters in an area.
+In addition, the resulting fairness is not as complete as it might be - voter turnout varies from district to district on election day.
 Seats in the United States House of Representatives, for instance, are reapportioned to individual states every 10 years following a census, with some states that have grown in population gaining seats.

-By contrast, seats in the Cantonal Council of Zürich are reapportioned in every election based on the number of votes cast in each district, which is only made possible by use of multi-member districts, and the House of Peoples of Bosnia and Herzegovina, by contrast, is apportioned without regard to population; the three major ethnic groups – Bosniaks, Serbs, and Croats – each get exactly five members.
-Malapportionment occurs when voters are under- or over-represented due to variation in district population.
-In some places, geographical area is allowed to affect apportionment, with rural areas with sparse populations allocated more seats per elector: for example in Iceland, the Falkland Islands, Scottish islands, and (partly) in US Senate elections.
+By contrast, seats in the Cantonal Council of Zürich are reapportioned in every election based on the number of votes cast in each district, which is only made possible by use of multi-member districts.
+It would be impossible to redraw districts that often.

+Malapportionment occurs when a district is under- or over-represented, as measured by the voter per seat ratio, either through districts of the same district magnitude having more or less voters, or varying district magnitude with looser reference to the number of voters.
+In some places, geographical area is allowed to affect apportionment on purpose.
+Rural areas with sparse populations are allowed to have fewer voters per seat, for example, in Iceland, the Falkland Islands and the Scottish islands, and (partly) in US Senate elections.
+By contrast, seats in the House of Peoples of Bosnia and Herzegovina are apportioned without regard to population; the three major ethnic groups – Bosniaks, Serbs, and Croats – each get five members, even though they have different numbers of voters.